 Optimize the battery.
-If the electric toothbrush has a built in battery, it is good practice to put it through charging cycles that encourage the battery to perform at its best for longest.
-Always consult your instruction manual for you particular brush model for directions on how best to do this.
+If the electric toothbrush has a built-in battery, it is good practice to put it through charging cycles that encourage the battery to perform at its best for longest.
+Always consult your instruction manual for your particular brush model for directions on how best to do this.

 Warranty & Guarantee

 2 years or 24 months tends to be the standard time that electric toothbrushes are covered under warranty.